-CHOICES IS A REGIONAL POST-SECONDARY PLANNING NIGHT FOR STUDENTS WITH DISABILITIES WHO ARE COLLEGE BOUND.
+CHOICES IS A REGIONAL POST-SECONDARY PLANNING NIGHT FOR STUDENTS WITH LEARNING DIFFERENCES/DISABILITIES/SPECIAL NEEDS WHO ARE COLLEGE BOUND.

 will be hosted on Wednesday, 10.25.17 at Glenbrook North High School in Northbrook, Illinois.